US Nuclear Power Policy

 Applications were lodged in 2008, with a fee of $200,000 for the first part and $600,000 for the second part.
 The DOE received 19 initial applications from 17 utilities to support the construction of 14 nuclear power plants involving 21 new reactors of five different designs.
 The total capacity involved was 28,800 MWe.
 The total requested came to $122 billion, significantly more than the $18.5 billion offered.
 The aggregate estimated construction cost involved the 14 projects was $188 billion.
 The DOE also received two applications for enrichment plants, total $4 billion, against $2 billion initially on offer.

 In the light of the interest shown and the fact that the scheme is borrower-funded, the industry called for the amount available for power plants to be increased to $100 billion.
 In February 2010, the Administration added $36 billion to its FY2011 budget proposal to expand the reactor part of the scheme to $54.5 billion, covering 6 to 8 projects involving up to 13 reactors of several different designs, but this ws not approved by Congress.
 In February 2011 the request was repeated for FY 2012, but was again refused.
 The FY 2013 budget proposal contained no such request.
-In the meantime, DOE granted one application (Vogtle) and sought to increase the sum available before October 2010 by $9 billion through other legislation, so that it could approve the other three short-listed power plant applications involving five reactors.
+In the meantime, DOE conditionally granted the applications for one project (Vogtle) and sought to increase the $8.3 billion sum available before October 2010 by $9 billion through other legislation, so that it could approve the other three short-listed power plant applications involving five reactors.
 It offered a loan guarantee to Unistar for Calvert Cliffs, but Constellation rejected this due to the high costs imposed.
+Meanwhile the loans for the three Vogtle partners have not been finalized.

 As time passes without further loan guarantees being granted, criticism of the program has been that it is too focused on project-based financing instead of the corporate finance that dominates nuclear projects.
 Also, DOE has faced opposition from other federal agencies, including the Office of Management and Budget, Department of Labor, and the Federal Financing Bank, which have brought the program for nuclear capacity to an effective standstill.
 In March 2013 the Government Accountability Office said that three nuclear applications totalling $8.3 billion were still being considered.